turneraj/MEOWS/README.md

 ###Overview
 Multi-step Eliminating Operational Workflow for Sequences, colloquially called **MEOWS**, is a program used to automatically generate a maximum likelihood phylogeny for its users.
-As a user, you simply input a `.fasta` file that contains one sequence for your locus of interest.
-MEOWS uses **NCBI's BLAST** to check the identify of the `input sequence`, returning the genus to screen, and then proceeds to download sequence data for every species within the specified genus for the locus under study.
+As a user, you simply input a FASTA file that contains one sequence for your locus of interest.
+MEOWS uses **NCBI's BLAST** to check the identify of the input sequence, returning the genus to screen, and then proceeds to download sequence data for every species within the specified genus for the locus under study.
 These sequences are then aligned by creating a subprocess to **MUSCLE**, after which the `muscle_output` is then